HL7/fhir-saner/input/pagecontent/measure_group_covid19_deaths.md

 who have died.

 #### Describe the Evaluation Criteria
-Name the criteria and give a description for what qualifies to to be included.
+Name the criteria and give a description for what qualifies to be included.
 NOTE: The description **shall** be given in detail for each population and provide enough information for a competent human reader to correctly implement the computation.
 ```
  * with group[2].population[0].criteria do
  ** name = "NumC19HospPats"